alexeyfv/DotNetBenchmarks/README.md

-# Benchmark
+# ⚡️ .NET Benchmarks

-Template project for benchmarking
+A repo for the different kind of benchmarks